LaravelRUS/docs/upgrade.md

 Date format validation is now more strict and supports the placeholders present within the documentation for the PHP [date function](http://php.net/manual/en/function.date.php).
 In previous releases of Laravel, the timezone placeholder `P` would accept all timezone formats; however, in Laravel 5.4 each timezone format has a unique placeholder as per the PHP documentation.

+#### Method Names

+The `addError` method has been renamed to `addFailure`.
+In addition, the `doReplacements` method has been renamed to `makeReplacements`.
+Typically, these changes will only be relevant if you are extending the `Validator` class.

 ### Miscellaneous

 We also encourage you to view the changes in the `laravel/laravel` [GitHub repository](https://github.com/laravel/laravel).
 While many of these changes are not required, you may wish to keep these files in sync with your application.
 Some of these changes will be covered in this upgrade guide, but others, such as changes to configuration files or comments, will not be.
-You can easily view the changes with the [Github comparison tool](https://github.com/laravel/laravel/compare/5.3...master) and choose which updates are important to you.
+You can easily view the changes with the [GitHub comparison tool](https://github.com/laravel/laravel/compare/5.3...master) and choose which updates are important to you.